I also now work at a climbing gym.

-I've also been looking for adventures lately.
-This summer I spent two months traveling over twelve thousand miles via a thirty year old beaten up Subaru.
+Last summer I spent two months traveling over twelve thousand miles via a thirty year old beaten up Subaru while making a documentary.
 It was awesome.
 I never really want to stop.
 So basically, I'd love it if someone would pay me to buy old cars and drive them around the country and then either film it or write about it.
 That'd be pretty cool.
-My method of finding adventure in the city has been bouldering - I've become completely addicted.
+(This is now two summers ago)

 I dunno.
 Ask me again tomorrow and I'll probably have different answers.

 I've been on a huge literary nonfiction kick lately.
 Love the essays of DFW, Jonathan Franzen, Malcolm Gladwell, Paul Collins, really just going through the Best American Essays series...